ethan-hurst/powerplatformbible/content/pages/home.md

 * Configuring your development environment
 * Power Automate Quick Hacks
 * Getting past common pitfalls when you're learning the Dataverse

+Head over to the guides area to start looking at the topics we're talking about!